lawrennd/old_talks/_mlai/gaussian-processes.md

 K_star = kernel.K(x, x_pred)
 K_starstar = kernel.K(x_pred, x_pred)}

-Now we use this structure to visualise the covariance between test data and training data.
-This structure is how information is passed between trest and training data.
+\notes{Now we use this structure to visualise the covariance between test data and training data.
+This structure is how information is passed between test and training data.
 Unlike the maximum likelihood formalisms we've been considering so far, the structure expresses *correlation* between our different data points.
 However, just like the [naive Bayes approach](./week9.ipynb) we now have a *joint density* between some variables of interest.
-In particular we have the joint density over $p(\mappingFunctionVector, \mappingFunctionVector^*)$.
+In particular we have the joint density over $p(\mappingFunctionVector,
+\mappingFunctionVector^*)$.
 The joint density is *Gaussian* and *zero mean*.
 It is specified entirely by the *covariance matrix*,
 $\kernelMatrix$.
 That covariance matrix is, in turn, defined by a covariance function.
-Now we will visualise the form of that covariance in the form of the matrix,
+Now we will visualise the form of that covariance in the form of the matrix,}
 $$
 \begin{bmatrix} \kernelMatrix & \kernelMatrix_\ast \\ \kernelMatrix_\ast^\top
 & \kernelMatrix_{\ast,\ast}\end{bmatrix}